Boosting support to Westminster residents

 Rita K. Smith

-Vice President of the Foundation Board - Rita is the Vice President and Trust Relationship Manager at First Merchants Trust Company.
+Ms. Smith is the Vice President and Trust Relationship Manager at First Merchants Trust Company.
 She recently obtained her B.S. from Purdue University in Organizational Leadership and graduated from the Stonier Graduate School of Banking in 1996.
 She has held the Certified Financial Planner designation for over twenty years.
-Rita began her banking career in 1981 with Lafayette Bank and Trust Company, starting as a teller and working her way up through the Trust and Investment Divisions, managing trust portfolios and heading the Investment Department from 1991 through 2000.
+Ms. Smith began her banking career in 1981 with Lafayette Bank and Trust Company, starting as a teller and working her way up through the Trust and Investment Divisions, managing trust portfolios and heading the Investment Department from 1991 through 2000.
 She also worked as a financial advisor at Merrill Lynch for 4 years before taking an opportunity to join North Central Health Services as its Program Director in 2004.
 Over $30 million in grant dollars were awarded to nonprofit organizations for capital projects in Tippecanoe and the surrounding counties during her nine years with that organization.
-Rita recently rejoined Lafayette Bank & Trust Company, now a division of First Merchants Bank, and is enjoying the opportunity to work with families and businesses as a trusted advisor for a variety of investment, retirement and estate planning issues.
+Ms. Smith recently rejoined Lafayette Bank & Trust Company, now a division of First Merchants Bank, and is enjoying the opportunity to work with families and businesses as a trusted advisor for a variety of investment, retirement and estate planning issues.
 She has served on numerous local nonprofit boards over the years, including the Westminster Village Board of Directors from 2003 to 2006.

 Past Presidents - Westminster Village Foundation